- CartiMax® Sell Sheet

 4Frisbie DD, Lu Y, Kawcak CE, DiCarlo EF, Binette F, McIlwraith CW.
 In vivo evaluation of autologous cartilage fragment-loaded scaffolds implanted into equine articular defects and compared with autologous chondrocyte implantation.
 The American journal of sports medicine.
 2009;37(Suppl 1):71S–80S.

 CONMED is committed to providing our customers with best-in-class customer service.
-Below are some quick links to CONMED product information that is easily accessible online.
-For additional assistance or to speak to a CONMED Customer Service Representative to order these CONMED products click here.
+Use the quick links below for product information that is accessible online.
+For additional assistance or to speak to a CONMED Customer Service Representative to order these CONMED products, click here.